AmadeusQQ/behavioral-cloning/README.md

 - Random access memory: 4 GB

 # get-data
-Collect data while driving clockwise and anti-clockwise to reduce turn bias.
-Collect data while recovering from hitting a kerb and drifting to the side.
+Record data that results in a uniform distribution of angles.
+Drive clockwise and anti-clockwise to reduce turn bias.
+Record data when about to hit a kerb, so that the car can recover when it drifts from the center.

-2017-02-16-center-1
+Simulator
+- Frames per second: 10
+- Input: Mouse

+Method
+- Drive at 5 miles per hour
+- Record for 10 seconds
+- Plot angle chart

+Data 1
 - Track: 1
 - Type: Center
+- Angle in degrees: -1 to 1
 - Direction: Counter-clockwise
-- Laps: 2
-- Frames: 5648
-- Images = 16944

-2017-02-16-center-2
-- Track: 1
-- Type: Center
-- Direction: Clockwise
-- Laps: 2
-- Frames: 7033
-- Images = 21096

-2017-02-16-recovery-1
-- Track: 1
-- Type: Recovery
-- Direction: Counter-clockwise
-- Laps: 1
+- Laps: 5
-- Frames: 1081
+- Frames: 4751
-- Images = 3243

-2017-02-16-center-3
-- Track: 1
-- Type: Center
-- Direction: Counter-clockwise
-- Laps: 1
-- Frames: 4395
+- Images: 14254
-- Images = 13185

 # design-model
 Implement the NVIDIA model as the base architecture.
 Input an image array of 0 to 255 as integers and output the steering angle as a float.